ibm-cloud-docs/hlf-support/vscode-extension.md

-# Developing smart contracts with {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric Developer Tools
+# Developing smart contracts with {{site.data.keyword.IBM_notm}} Blockchain Platform Developer Tools
 {: #develop-vscode}

-The {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric Developer Tools provide an environment within Visual Studio Code for developing, packaging, and testing smart contracts.
+The {{site.data.keyword.IBM_notm}} Blockchain Platform Developer Tools provide an environment within Visual Studio (VS) Code for developing, packaging, and testing smart contracts.
 You can use the tools to create your smart contract project and get started developing your business logic.
-You can then use the tools to test your smart contract either on your local machine by using a preconfigured instance of Hyperledger Fabric, or by connecting to an {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric network, before you deploy the smart contract to the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric.
+You can then use the tools to test your smart contract either on your local machine by using a preconfigured instance of Hyperledger Fabric, or by connecting to an {{site.data.keyword.IBM_notm}} Blockchain Platform network, before you deploy the smart contract to {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric.
 This tutorial describes how to install and use the Developer Tools.

-The {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric extension works seamlessly with any instance of the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric that uses Hyperledger Fabric versions 2.2.3.
+The {{site.data.keyword.IBM_notm}} Blockchain Platform VS Code extension works seamlessly with any instance of the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric that uses Hyperledger Fabric version 2.2.3, or later.
 This tutorial is oriented toward users of the high-level Fabric smart contract programming model.
-If you are using low-level smart contract APIs, you can find additional instructions in the [{{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric extension documentation](https://github.com/IBM-Blockchain/blockchain-vscode-extension/blob/master/README.md).
+If you are using low-level smart contract APIs, you can find additional instructions in the [{{site.data.keyword.IBM_notm}} Blockchain Platform VS Code extension documentation](https://github.com/IBM-Blockchain/blockchain-vscode-extension/blob/master/README.md).
 For more information, see the [Writing Your First Chaincode](https://hyperledger-fabric.readthedocs.io/en/release-2.2/chaincode4ade.html) tutorial in the Fabric documentation.
 {: note}

 ## Before you begin
 {: #develop-vscode-before}

-The {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric Developer Tools can be installed as a **VS Code extension** on your local system.
+The {{site.data.keyword.IBM_notm}} Blockchain Platform Developer Tools can be installed as a **VS Code extension** on your local system.
 The option that you choose largely depends on whether you prefer to develop locally or collaborate with a development team in a cloud-integrated development environment (IDE).

-## Install {{site.data.keyword.IBM_notm}} Blockchain Platform VS CODE extension for free
+## Install {{site.data.keyword.IBM_notm}} Blockchain Platform VS Codeextension for free
 {: #develop-vscode-install}

 Before you install the {{site.data.keyword.IBM_notm}} Blockchain Platform VS Code extension on your local system, you must complete the prerequisites.